crdandre/machine-learning-sandbox/README.md

 # deep-learning-sandbox
 Documenting my learning in various machine learning techniques.

-Each repository I work with is duplicated in this repository, in the state in which it existed at the time of my cloning it.
-In some cases, I modify the code to try to adapt it to various purposes, so while this leads to some code redundancy, it makes it more likely you can duplicate my path.
+I'm collecting the materials I use to learn, as they are at the time of my learning, to make the learning process reproducible more easily.
+While this leads to some code redundancy, it makes it more likely you can duplicate my path.

 To learn a topic, you can try to work with the repositories in the same order I did, and extract the same lessons.
 Everything here within a model type is listed in the order of experimentation.